vkbo/novelWriter/README.md

 ## Installation

-### Ubuntu and Debian
+### Linux Mint, Ubuntu and Debian

-The Releases page has a `.deb` package (from version 1.5rc1 and on) that should install on both Debian and Ubuntu.
+The Releases page has a `.deb` package that should install on Mint, Ubuntu and Debian.

 You can also use the novelWriter [PPA](https://launchpad.net/~vkbo/+archive/ubuntu/novelwriter).
 For more details, check the [Linux](https://novelwriter.readthedocs.io/en/latest/setup_linux.html)